PICwarior381-Coder/Dofus-Generator/README.txt

 Now Start the Bot with this command: Node .
 If someone needs to use his own proxy he sure can by executing those command on discord:
-(THOSE ARE JUST AN EXAMPLE, YOU HAVE TO REPLACE THEM WITH YOUR PROXY INFORMATION) !setproxy 127.0.0.1
+(THOSE ARE JUST AN EXAMPLE, YOU HAVE TO REPLACE THEM WITH THEIR PROXY INFORMATION) !setproxy 127.0.0.1
 !setport 80
 !setusername ProxyUsername